blablacar/blablatech/_posts/2017-01-31-BlaBlaCar-developer-portal.md

 We also uses the open-source [kong-dashboard](https://github.com/PGBI/kong-dashboard) tool, to facilitate the administration of Kong, and our usual stack of Grafana / Kibana to monitor the cluster health and follow the http logs.

-This configuration allows us to scale and to maintain an updated list of consumers while behind efficient in developing new features.
+This configuration allows us to scale and to maintain an updated list of consumers while being efficient in developing new features.

 We’d love to work with developers who are willing to integrate carpooling in their service!

-Learn more and dive into the developer docs over at [dev.blablacar.com](dev.blablacar.com)
+Learn more and dive into the developer docs over at [dev.blablacar.com](https://dev.blablacar.com)